msuperdock/vim-foldout/README.md

 its own syntax groups may match, which is impossible in the presence of the `contains=ALL` construct.
 (Similar remarks apply to `contains=CONTAINED`.)

-The higher-quality syntax files tend to avoid these constructs in favor of explicit lists of contained clusters and syntax groups.
-If you encounter this issue, consider using a vim plugin that provides an alternative syntax file for the affected filetype, or modify the syntax file yourself to replace `ALL` or `CONTAINED` with explicit lists of contained clusters and syntax groups.
+The better syntax files avoid these constructs in favor of explicit lists of contained clusters and syntax groups.
+If you encounter this issue, consider using a vim plugin that provides an alternative syntax file for the affected filetype, or modify the syntax file yourself to replace the `ALL` or `CONTAINED` keywords wherever they appear.

 ## Changelog